BuildingSync/schema/proposals/2025/Add Federal Fields.md

 * `Facility` - Federal Facility represents another level down in the agency's organization structure.
 For CERL's workflow, this would be the "Installation".
 * `FacilitySubLevel1` - Federal Facility Sub Level 1 represents another level down in the agency's organization structure.
 For CERL's workflow, this would be the "Site".
 * `FacilitySubLevel2` - Federal Facility Sub Level 2 represents another level down in the agency's organization structure.
 For CERL's workflow, this would also be "Site".
-* `FacilityNumber` - Unique identifier of a federal facility.
+* `FacilityNumber` - Identifier of a federal facility.
+This is not likely a unique identifier.
 * `PrimaryCategoryCode` - The Building's primary category code, indicating the building classification.

 ## Justification